filecoin-project/filecoin-docs/docs/about-filecoin/ipfs-and-filecoin.md

 ### Using both

 Some solutions combine the best of the two systems, backing up data on the Filecoin network and at the same time providing the data through the IPFS network.
 This ensures that data is constantly available and can be retrieved quickly, while also making sure that the data is safely backed up on the Filecoin network.
-[Powergate](../build/powergate.md) is a multitiered file storage API built on Filecoin and IPFS, and and index builder for Filecoin data.
+[Powergate](../build/powergate.md) is a multitiered file storage API built on Filecoin and IPFS, and an index builder for Filecoin data.

 ## The technology behind IPFS and Filecoin

-Filecoin and IPFS share are powered by the same technology at many levels:
+Filecoin and IPFS are powered by the same technology at many levels:

 - [IPLD](https://ipld.io/) specifies data formats for content-addressed data like the blockchain or the way in which IPFS stores files.
 - [libp2p](https://libp2p.io/) provides peer-to-peer network capabilities, connection security and key discovery and data distribution features like the DHT and Pubsub.